c-mbdk/api-banking-design/README.md

 ## Improvements
 1. Pagination for Customer and Accounts APIs.
 2. Add Transactions API.
-3. Integration tests
+3. E2E tests
 4. Add rate limiting.
 5. Add example requests to documentation.
 6. Add ability to update how statements are received.
-7. Add logs for
+7. Add relevant logs for the various layers in the application.

 ## API Documentation
 1. Swagger Documentation is available at http://localhost:8080/docs when the application is run on port 8080.